Erythromycin is an antibiotic. It can be taken by people who are allergic to penicillin.

 - Store in a cool, dry place, away from direct heat and light.

-- If you or your child have been given the suspension, this will have been made up by the pharmacy and have a limited shelf life.
-The expiry and storage conditions may vary between products.
+- If you have been given liquid medicine, it will have been made up by the pharmacy and it lasts for a limited number of days only.
 Check the expiry date on the bottle and do not use it after this date.

 Important information about all medicines